Skip to main content

 Connecting MCP Server in Explyt

 To connect MCP server in the Explyt Plugin, open the IntelliJ IDEA settings and go to Explyt -> MCP Servers.
+Depending on the type of server you're connecting, choose the protocol type: STDIO, SSE, or HTTP.

 STDIO